 Other highlights include a public referendum that established the Union County Open Space, Recreation and Historic Preservation Trust Fund in 2000, a major expansion and upgrade of the Trailside Nature and Science Center, and a resolution supporting the 2015 Paris Agreement on climate change.

 The Commissioner Board will continue to seek opportunities to expand Union County’s environmental initiatives, assist local municipalities with their sustainability efforts, and advocate for state and federal policies that foster improvements in the health of the environment and the quality of life in our community.

-Following are permanent Union County programs and policies related to environmental conservation and sustainability:
+Permanent Union County programs and policies related to environmental conservation and sustainability include: